-14.0 OUTPUT COMPARE
+13.0 OUTPUT COMPARE

-This data sheet summarizes the features of this group of PIC24F devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 16.
-"Output Compare" (DS39706) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 16.
+Output Compare" (DS39706).